microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 Go through the following steps to use the Query Store to examine the query performance differences for the CustomerProfits stored procedure when executed with database compatibility 130 vs 150.

-Use the SQL Server connection details you learned from the activity in Section 3.0

 Open the script **querystore.sql** by using the File Menu/Open File option of Azure Data Studio.
 The file can be found in the **sqlworkshops/SQLonOpenShift/sqlonopenshift/03_performance/iqp** folder.

 Use the SQL container connection as you have done in previous steps.
-The script should look like this

 The T-SQL statement to use the Query Store for this activity looks like the following

 ```sql